momentum-pt-team-1/python-oo-pair-project/README.md

 2. Decide the order of priority for meeting the requirements.
 3. Sketch/map out your game.
 4. Set up VS Code screen share, so you are both typing in the same VS Code project.
 5. From the sketch process, determine what classes you will need.
+You might find this [list](https://stackoverflow.com/questions/4203163/how-do-i-design-a-class-in-python) helpful.
 6. Build each class one at a time.
 7. Build the action of the game one step at a time, adding methods to classes as you deem necesary.

-#### Word-Based Option: Wheel of Fortune
+### Word-Based Option: Wheel of Fortune

 You will implement the game Wheel of Fortune.
 In your game, you will have one player.
 There will be no wheel, just the letter guessing part.